GoncaloCamaz/go-tryouts/concurrency/readme.md

 Wait groups are used for synchronization, channels are used to communicate between go routines.

 To use a wait group we should say how many go routines we are going to have.
-Then, in each go routing, we need to say that the routing is done with
+Then, in each go routine, we need to say that the routine is done with
 ```
 wg.Done()
 ```